ArmoredSoS/Kepler_classification_SIV25/README.md

 ### Overview

-We conducted a series of 19 tests on the `KeplerCNN` model, progressively evaluating the effects of various hyperparameters and architectural choices.
-These include activation functions, dropout and normalization layers, dataset size, learning rate, and learning rate scheduler configuration.
+We conducted a series of 22 tests on the `KeplerCNN` model, progressively evaluating the effects of various hyperparameters and architectural choices.
+These include activation functions, dropout and normalization layers, dataset size, learning rate, learning rate scheduler configuration, and noise augmentation.

 ---